AI

 AI social media trends in 2026 center on a fundamental shift: AI is no longer a feature inside marketing tools but the primary operator of social media accounts.
 Agents create content, publish across platforms, engage with audiences, and adapt strategies based on real-time performance data.
 The era of AI as a copywriting assistant is over.
 We are now in the era of AI as the social media manager itself.

-According to Gartner's 2026 Marketing Technology Survey, 58 percent of enterprise marketing teams have deployed or are piloting agentic AI systems for at least one marketing channel.
+According to Enterprise marketing budget research, 58 percent of enterprise marketing teams have deployed or are piloting agentic AI systems for at least one marketing channel.
 Social media leads adoption, ahead of email and paid search.

 What Is Agentic Account Management?